ActualCassandra/SecuringMultiVendorCloudsPart2/Labs/Modules/Preparing-the-Environments.md

 6. Confirm your identity.
 Choose whichever option you prefer, enter the captcha, and select the option at the bottom.
 SMS works well for most people.
 7. Enter the code you received to your phone.
 8. You'll now be asked to select a support plan.
 For these labs and your trial account, select 'Basic support - Free' and Click 'Complete sign up' at the bottom to finish the AWS trial sign up process.
-9. You've coimpleted signing up for your AWS trial account.
+9. You've completed signing up for your AWS trial account.
 Click 'Go to the AWS Management Console' to start your labs. *You may want to get a cup of tea before clicking, since occasionally it takes a few minutes before your account is ready to use.
 You'll receive an email titled 'Your AWS Account is Ready - Get Started Now' once it is ready.* We will not go through securing your AWS account, but please enable MFA on this account.
+10. You'll need your AWS account ID for any labs.
+Whilst in the AWS console, click on your account name in the top right and the account ID will be shown in the dropdown menu.
+Alternatively you can run the command 'aws sts get-caller-identity' from the AWS CLI which will show the ID for your currently logged-in account.
-10. If you need to return to the AWS console, go to https://console.aws.amazon.com.
+11. If you need to return to the AWS console, go to https://console.aws.amazon.com.